Karim-53/Reinforcement-Learning-Malaria-Control-KDDCup-2019/README.md

 # Reinforcement-Learning-Malaria-Control-KDDCup-2019
-KDDCup 2019: Reinforcement Learning Challenge | LOLs team's solution ranked 7th
+**KDDCup 2019: Reinforcement Learning Challenge | LOLs team's solution ranked 7th**

+We were selected to represent Passau University during this RL Competition.
+A [paper](https://arxiv.org/abs/1910.08926 "Arxiv pdf") resuming our work was afterward published.

 This Repo regroup different ML solutions for the KDDCup Challenge 2019 | Policy Learning for Malaria Control.
 These solutions were created by Lols team (ranked 7)